 • representation of a Los Angeles-based membership retail chain through its Chapter 11 process, in which all creditors were paid in full;

-• representation of the Official Committee of Unsecured Creditors in the case of a large paper and pulp manufacturer;
+• representation of the Official Committee of Unsecured Creditors in the AbitibiBowater bankruptcy case;

-• representation, as financial advisor, of one of the largest sub-prime mortgage lenders during its Chapter 11 case;
+• representation, as financial advisor,in the New Century bankruptcy case, one of the largest sub-prime mortgage lenders;

-• representation of the Official Committee of Unsecured Creditors in the Chapter 11 case of one of the largest suppliers of supplemental educational products, equipment, and curricula to the pre-K through 12th-grade market in the United States; and
+• representation of the Official Committee of Unsecured Creditors in the School Specialty bankruptcy case of one of the largest suppliers of supplemental educational products, equipment, and curricula to the pre-K through 12th-grade market in the United States; and

 • representation of the developer of geothermal energy plants in its Chapter 11 case.